0atman/noboilerplate/scripts/40-compiler-driven-development.md

 We've now added radio frequency, coordinates, and a UUID. we've improved the model of our code, adding the new ID variants, and our compiler goes red.

 This is good: If this change silently broke our app, that would be terrifying!
-But this is Rust, the compiler is keeping us safe.
+But this is Rust, and we're modelling correctly - the compiler is keeping us safe.

 We're back to red, compile error, we've improved the model, and so we now must improve the code.

-Let's look at the error to see what code is now broken, and unlike in TDD, we don't just get an error output, the compiler tells us exactly what it wants:
+Unlike in TDD, we don't just get an error output, the compiler tells us exactly what it wants:

 ---